Vikhyat05/aionos_Rag/readme.md

 - Rejecting questions which are not relevant to the use case
 - Structured formatting and chunk-aware responses
 - Real-time streaming feedback in the frontend with sources of the answers
+- Also have memory for individual chats as can be seen in the 3rd image

 ## File Reference